HPSCTerrSys/TSMP/doc/content/introduction.md

 ## TSMP-PDAF

-TSMP-PDAF describes the build commands of TSMP that can introduce ensemble TSMP simulations and TSMP simulations coupled with PDAF, the Parallel Data Assimilation Framework ([PDAF](http://pdaf.awi.de/trac/wiki)).
+TSMP-PDAF describes the build commands of TSMP that can introduce data assimilation for an ensemble of TSMP simulations using PDAF, the Parallel Data Assimilation Framework ([PDAF](http://pdaf.awi.de/trac/wiki)).

+Note that TSMP-PDAF does not follow the multiple program multiple data (MPMD) paradigm that TSMP does.
+Instead component models are loaded into a single executable as libraries (@Kurtz2016).

 ## Web Resources